AdobeDocs/experience-manager-65.en/help/commerce/cif-classic/administering/generic.md

 >
 >The standard AEM installation includes the generic AEM (JCR) eCommerce implementation.
 >
->This is currently intended for demonstration purposes, or as the basic foundation for a custom implementation according to your requirements.
+>This is intended for demonstration purposes, or as the basic foundation for a custom implementation according to your requirements.

 ## Products and Product Variations {#products-and-product-variations}